-We’re a generation with a go, go, go mentality and creatives might as well be always working at warp speed.
-The amount of content being produced for digital and print platforms is being done so at an ever increasing rate—simply because consumers want more and more content to see, share, and like (or double tap).
-How can creators possibly keep up with the ever demanding world of design?
-You may have heard of something known as a Photoshop Action—and guess what?
-They’re gamechangers.
+The digital creator space has a go, go, go mentality, and creatives might as well be always working at warp speed.
+The amount of content being produced for digital and print platforms is increasing every day—simply because consumers want more and more content to see, share, and like (or double tap).
+How can creators possibly keep up with the demands of digital design?
+You may have heard of Photoshop actions—and guess what?
+They’re game-changers.

 What Is a Photoshop Action?

 A Photoshop action is a pre-programmed series of steps used to edit or alter photos with just a click of the mouse or a keystroke—and they are super simple to make.
 You could use a Photoshop action to apply a watermark, resize an image, convert a photo to black and white, apply creative filters to your photos, and so much more.
 Of course, there are always a plethora of resourceful Photoshop tutorials you can follow—but imagine being able to complete an entire series of edits with a single keystroke.